 Listen for the augmented second.
 If you hear that distinctive wide interval between the sixth and seventh degrees, you are hearing harmonic minor.
 If the scale sounds smooth ascending and then darker descending, that is classical melodic minor.
 If it sounds consistently dark without a strong leading tone, that is natural minor.

-Music Genius provides interactive scale-building exercises that cover natural, harmonic, and melodic minor across all twelve keys.
+Music Genius provides interactive scale-building exercises that cover natural, harmonic, and melodic minor across all twelve keys via the Build the Scale game.
 You can hear each scale played back, test your ability to construct them from memory, and build the fluency needed to use all three minor scales with confidence.
+Pair with Major vs Minor Scales and The 7 Music Modes Explained to extend the topic.

 PRACTICE WHAT YOU LEARNED